France in the Eurovision Song Contest 2012

-France participated in the Eurovision Song Contest 2012 with the song "Echo (You and I)" written by William Rousseau, Jean-Pierre Pilot and Anggun.
-The song was performed by Anggun.
+France was represented at the Eurovision Song Contest 2012 with the song "Echo (You and I)" written by William Rousseau, Jean-Pierre Pilot and Anggun, and performed by Anggun.
 The French broadcaster France Télévisions in collaboration with the television channel France 3 internally selected the French entry for the 2012 contest in Baku, Azerbaijan.
 Anggun was officially announced by France 3 as the French entrant on 29 November 2011 and later the song was presented to the public as the contest entry during a press conference on 29 January 2012.

 As a member of the "Big Five", France automatically qualified to compete in the final of the Eurovision Song Contest.
 Performing in position 9, France placed twenty-second out of the 26 participating countries with 21 points.